King Wu Yi — Challenger of Theocracy

 Nevertheless, the most noteworthy behavior of King Wu Yi was his challenge to the theocracy.

 He tried many things to show that the king, not any deities, was the most powerful monarch in the world.

 Ceremonial Bronze Cooking Utensils (Ding) of the Shang Dynasty Decorated with Mythical Animals' Patterns — Jiangxi Museum (Photo by Dongmaiying)

 King Wu Yi passed away after thunder attacked him on his way back from hunting.
-Most people believed that this was the consequence of his having insulted heaven and deity.
+Most people believed that this resulted from his insulting heaven and deity.

 Though his activities were long considered absurd or controversial, King Wu Yi's ruling period was a turning point in transferring from Theocracy to Monarchical Politics in the history of China.

 Jade Figurine Wearing A Phoenix Crown of the Shang Dynasty — National Museum of China